subvisual/subvisual.com/src/posts/2020-06-20-tech-stack-matters.md

 Where I think it starts to really matter is when it comes to productivity and even more importantly, speed of change.
 Full disclosure, I'm a big fan of both Ruby and Elixir, and by extension have used Rails and Phoenix a lot.
-However, even with all it's know issues, Rails is still a huge productivity boost that I would be remiss not to recommend.
+However, even with all its know issues, Rails is still a huge productivity boost that I would be remiss not to recommend.
 As Ryan Singer (Head of Strategy at Basecamp) puts it "it's a 10x multipler for them".